-3.4 The fitness of resistance and susceptible bollworms depends on the environment.
+11.4 The fitness of resistance and susceptible bollworms depends on the environment.

-As we saw in Chapter 6 the fitness of an organism can be measured experimentally as survival and fecundity.
-For understanding insecticides in particular, survival is the key parameter.
-The survival of pink bollworms depends on the interaction of their resistance phenotype (determined by the diploid genotypes) with a particular environment (presence or absence of Bt toxin).
+The fitness of pink bollworms depends on the interaction of their phenotype (determined by the diploid genotypes) with a particular environment (presence or absence of Bt toxin).
 For example, we might expect that the resistance allele confers no advantage in the absence of the Bt toxin, but it increases the fitness of insects when the toxin is present.
-The fitness of heterozygotes is harder to predict a priori.
-How can we determine the fitness of the three genotypes?
-Bruce Tabashnik and colleagues at the University of Arizona raised bollworms on artificial diets that contained various concentrations of Bt toxin.
-They then determined the survival of bollworms that were known to be homozygous susceptible (SS), heterozygous (RS), and homozygous resistant (RR) as a measure of their fitness on each diet.
-Their results are shown below:
+The fitness of

-Fig 3.1 Dose/mortality curves of three genotypes of pink bollworm reared on artificial diets with various concentrations of Bt toxin (Tabashnik et al 2002)
+Fig 11.1 Dose/mortality curves of three genotypes of pink bollworm reared on artificial diets with various concentrations of Bt toxin (Tabashnik et al 2002)